buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 ![IfcSite with local placement and WGS84 coordinates](../../../../figures/ifcsite_heights.png)

-Figure SITELOC &mdash; Site placement and elevations
+Figure SITELOC — Site placement and elevations

 > HISTORY  New entity in IFC1.0.